Regularized autoregressive modeling and its application to audio signal reconstruction: Proximal operators

 \section{Proximal operators}

 In this appendix, we treat in more detail the components utilized to fit the proposed regularized AR model in the case of audio declipping, i.e., to solve the problem \eqref{eq:AAR.declipping}.
 In \eqref{eq:prox.error}, we already have introduced the proximal operators of the error term appearing in \eqref{eq:AAR.declipping}.
-For the sparsity term $\lcoef\norm{\a}_1$, the corresponding proximal operator $\prox_{\lcoef \fcoef} = \prox_{\lcoef \norm{\cdot}_1}$ is the soft thresholding \cite[Ex.\,6.8]{Beck2017:First.Order.Methods}:
+For the sparsity term $\tau\norm{\a}_1$ with any scalar $\tau>0$, the corresponding proximal operator $\prox_{\tau \norm{\cdot}_1}$ is the soft thresholding with a~threshold of $\tau$ \cite[Ex.\,6.8]{Beck2017:First.Order.Methods}:

-Regarding the signal regularization $\lsig d_{\setdec}(\x)^2/2$, we have for $\lsig<\infty$ \cite[Ex.\,6.65]{Beck2017:First.Order.Methods}
+Regarding the signal regularization $\tau d_{\setdec}(\x)^2/2$, we have for $\tau<\infty$ \cite[Ex.\,6.65]{Beck2017:First.Order.Methods}

-To cover also the consistent case with $\x\in\setdec$, we allow the choice $\lsig=\infty$, which is interpreted as replacing $\lsig d_{\setdec}(\x)^2/2$ with the indicator function $\iota_{\setdec}(\x)$.
+To cover also the consistent case with $\x\in\setdec$, we allow the choice $\tau=\infty$, which is interpreted as replacing $\tau d_{\setdec}(\x)^2/2$ with the indicator function $\iota_{\setdec}(\x)$.
 The corresponding proximal operator is the projection \cite[Thm.\,6.24]{Beck2017:First.Order.Methods}

-While \eqref{eq:prox.sig.projection} is the limit case of \eqref{eq:prox.sig} for $\lsig\to\infty$, our Matlab implementation treats the two cases individually.
+While \eqref{eq:prox.sig.projection} is the limit case of \eqref{eq:prox.sig} for $\tau\to\infty$, our Matlab implementation treats the two cases individually.